polesmih/App-architecture/README.md

 # App-architecture

-Практические задания по курсу "Архитектуры и шаблоны проектирования на Java" на GeekBrains
+Practical tasks for the course "Architectures and design patterns in Java" on GeekBrains